jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

 All we're talking about is how JavaScript allows us to share code among objects.
+In JavaScript, prototypes are simply objects that help define the behavior of other objects by passing down data and functionality.
+(More on that later.)

-## Why is prototypal inheritance important?
+## Why is prototypal inheritance good for developers?

 1) It allow us to write less code -- remember the DRY (Don't Repeat Yourself) principle.
 2) It allows us to write code that is better-organized and more maintainable for other developers.